GambitBSM/GambitBSM.github.io/content/en/documentation/help/configuration_examples.md

 <p>
 {{< alert icon="ⓘ" context="info">}}
-**Info**: Instructions for configuring and compiling GAMBIT can be found in the original paper describing the code <a href="http://arxiv.org/abs/1705.07908">arXiv:1705.07908 ⧉</a>.
+**Info**: General instructions for configuring and compiling GAMBIT can be found on the [installation page](/documentation/installation/installation_for_linux/) and in the original paper describing the code <a href="http://arxiv.org/abs/1705.07908">arXiv:1705.07908 ⧉</a>.
 {{< /alert >}}
 </p>
 <p>